Safe Skies: Discover Planes Featuring Life-Saving Parachutes

 2. A small rocket or explosive charge propels the parachute away from the aircraft.

-3. The parachute opens and begins to decelerate the aircraft.
+3. The parachute opens and begins decelerating the aircraft.

 4. Aircraft descends slowly to the ground, reducing impact forces to survivable levels.